-4.1 .
-Standards.
+4.1.
+Standards

 Ecological standards are normative technical documents specifying some ecological requirements.
 This term is applied to maximum permissible concentrations (MPS) of pollutants in the environment (air, water, soil) and maximum permissible levels (MPL) of harmful physical impacts affecting the environment.
-Basic provisions of the standards system; constituting the complex of interrelated documents are presented in [2].
-Environment quality standardization is one of the key provisions stipulated by the Law of the Republic of Belarus "On Environment Protection" [3].
+See [2] for basic provisions of the system of standards; this system is the complex of interrelated documents.
+Environment quality standardization is one of key provisions stipulated by the Law of the Republic of Belarus On Environment Protection [3].

-The environment quality is the set of parameters of environmental ecological systems condition ensuring uninterruptable and continuous adequate processes of substance and energy exchange within the nature and between the nature and humans, as well as the conditions for life reproduction.
-The environment quality is ensured by the nature itself, through self-regulation and self-cleaning of substances harmful for it.
+The environment quality is the set of parameters of environmental ecological systems' condition ensuring uninterruptable and continuous adequate processes of substance and energy exchange within the nature and between the nature and humans, as well as the conditions for life reproduction.
+The factors ensuring the environment quality are, inter alia, the properties of the nature itself, such as self-regulation and self-cleaning of substances harmful for it.